Logan International Airport: Alternative airports

-The two historically known alternative airports to Logan are both located outside the Commonwealth of Massachusetts.
+The two historically known alternative airports to Logan are both located outside Massachusetts.
 Manchester–Boston Regional Airport in Manchester, New Hampshire, is located approximately 56 smi north-northwest of Logan, an average drive time of 62 minutes via I-90 and I-93.
+Formerly known as Manchester Airport, it has included "Boston" in its name since April 2006.
 T. F. Green Airport in Warwick, Rhode Island, is located 60 smi south-southwest of Logan, averaging 76 minutes from Logan via I-90, I-93, and I-95, or a 100-minute ride via the Silver Line SL1 bus to South Station and then the Providence/Stoughton Line commuter rail to T. F. Green Airport station.
 Massport does not operate these facilities.

 Massport does operate Worcester Regional Airport in Worcester, Massachusetts, which also serves as an alternative to Logan, although not widely known as such.
-In late 2017, the airport finished construction on a Category IIIb Landing System that would allow for arrivals and departures in virtually all weather conditions.
-The increased reliability, which has been the main concern for airlines operating at the notoriously foggy airport over the years, was expected to draw additional service.
-The airport is located 47 smi due west of Logan, primarily accessed via Interstates I-90 and I-290.
+In late 2017, the airport finished construction on a Category IIIb Landing System to allow for arrivals and departures in virtually all weather conditions.
+The increased reliability, which was a concern for airlines operating at the notoriously foggy airport over the years, was expected to draw additional service.
+The airport is located 47 smi due west of Logan, primarily accessed via I-90 and I-290.